vosaul/status.im/source/build_status/index.md

 *Note 2:* If you don't have `nvm`, `node@8` will be installed from Homebrew.
 If you don't have `nvm` AND already have `node` installed on your machine then nothing will happen.
-Type `npm version` and make sure you don't use Node.js v10 because it's not supported by Realm.js (see **Troubleshooting** section for additional details).
+Type `node -v` and make sure you don't use Node.js v10 because it's not supported by Realm.js (see **Troubleshooting** section for additional details).

 ## Running development processes